-Timer mode is selected by clearing the ToCS bit (OPTION_REG<5>).
+Timer mode is selected by clearing the TOCS bit (OPTION_REG<5>).
 In Timer mode, the Timer0 module will increment every instruction cycle (without prescaler).
 If TMR0 is written, the increment is inhibited for the following two instruction cycles.
 The user can work around this by writing an adjusted value to the TMR0 register.

 Counter mode is selected by setting the T0CS bit (OPTION_REG<5>).
-In this mode, the Timer0 module will increment either on every rising or falling edge of pin GP2/T0CKI.
+In this mode, the Timer0 module will increment either on every rising or falling edge of pin RA2/T0CKI.
 The incrementing edge is determined by the source edge (T0SE) control bit (OPTION_REG<4>).
 Clearing the T0SE bit selects the rising edge.

-Note: Counter mode has specific external clock requirements.
-Additional information on these requirements is available in the PIC® Mid-Range Reference Manual, (DS33023).
+Note: requirements.
+Additional c external clock information on

+these requirements is available in the PIC®

+Mid-Range Mid-Range Reference Manual,

+(DS33023).